wooni005/tracker_search/README.md

 # Tracker Search

 [Tracker Search](https://github.com/wooni005/tracker_search) is a full text search Qt application.
-The [Gnome Tracker](https://wiki.gnome.org/Projects/Tracker) is a filesystem indexer which currently shipped with [Gnome 3](https://www.gnome.org/gnome-3/).
+The [Gnome Tracker](https://wiki.gnome.org/Projects/Tracker) is a file system indexer which currently shipped with [Gnome 3](https://www.gnome.org/gnome-3/).
 The Gnome Tracker is used by Nautilus, but none of the Gnome tools is able to perform a full text search in the index.
-But that is exactly what [Tracker Search](https://github.com/wooni005/tracker_search) does
+But that's exactly what [Tracker Search](https://github.com/wooni005/tracker_search) is able to.

  ![Tracker Search Icon](icons/tracker_search.png)